slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Then why would you be any different?
 Curious as to why the other person disagrees.

 <!--
+> *'Weeds are flowers, too, once you get to know them.' -- A.A.
+Milne*

 - grow self awareness by / pause / feedback
 self awareness is leadership?